 If you have a history of renal impairment, diabetes or hypertension, you will need to obtain a blood test (GFR) to determine if your kidneys are functioning well enough to receive gadolinium, an intravenous contrast agent typically used in breast MRI.
 Please have your blood testing done at least 48 hours prior to your MRI appointment.

-If your mammogram or breast ultrasound was done at a facility other than the WHS Women’s Center, it is very important that you bring your films or a CD of the exams with you to your appointment or arrange to have them sent over.
+If your mammogram or breast ultrasound was done at a facility other than the UPMC Washington Women’s Center, it is very important that you bring your films or a CD of the exams with you to your appointment or arrange to have them sent over.

 What should I know about my breast MRI?